 Establish one authority at a time.
 For me, that was saving money.
 I did that for about a year.
 Then I added making money and I did that for several months and then blogging.
-All along the way, adding more topics to my blog so that it is rounded information.
+All along the way, adding more topics to my blog so that it is rounded and fresh information.
 But it’s all been in the proper time.
 And now, during the month, I make sure I hit at least each topic once so that I’m still posting on saving money and making money.

 Sometimes, I’ll throw in a Christian inspirational post, a printable, organization, or blogging posts as well.
 I want to make sure that I have a rounded collection of content, not just one topic.